CGAJAY/Terminal-commands/README.md

 # Git Commands

+	If we have a file that we do not want to track, we just put it inside the .gitignore file. .gitignore file contains a list of configurations that affects the behavior of git commands.

+### git config --global user.name "YOUR NAME"
+	Sets username used by Git to identify the user

+### git config --global user.email "YOUR EMAIL"
+	Sets email used by Git to identify the user

 ### cd - used to navigate to a directory.
 Takes an arguement of directory file path.
   				* eg. cd desktop -navigates to desktop.